Gassandrid/ewan.my/content/Thoughts/Computational Neuroscience.md

 ## How I Am Pursuing This Interest

-Because I am still in undergrad, and pursuing a major in computer science, there hasnt been a good enough opportunity for me to pursue this interest in a formal setting.
+Because I am still in undergrad, and pursuing a major in computer science, there hasn't been a good enough opportunity for me to pursue this interest in a formal setting.
 However, in my free time I have been relentlessly pursuing this interest through online courses, books, and academic papers.
-Combining that with my rigorous notetaking and knowledge management system, I hope to build a strong foundation in this field.
+Combining that with my rigorous note-taking and knowledge management system, I hope to build a strong foundation in this field.

 ### Some of the Resources I Have Been Using:

 [[Artem Kirsanov]], a computational neuroscientist, has some of the best videos on the subject of computational neuroscience.
 I have been following his videos and taking notes on them( he also is a big obsidian fan! ).